-This section describe the configuration steps need to setup a flow with the Kafka Topology Builder.
+This section describe the configuration steps need to setup a flow with Julie Ops.
 For this example we're going to use:

 - Github as the git server. - Jenkins as the CI/CD pipeline.

 Configuration is possible with other technologies such as Gitlab or Concourse for example.